vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 - Secured item - Resource being secured

 ##Configuring Spring Security
-- Annotate your @Configuration with @EnableWebMvcSecurity
+- Annotate your @Configuration with @EnableWebSecurity
 - Your @Configuration should extend WebSecurityConfigurerAdapter
 ```java
 @Configuration